 Looking for the perfect expired listing letter templates to send out?
 I break down the exact top producer followup system that will get you results now.

-We’ve got some great expired listing letter sample templates, expired listing scripts and more great tips to show you how to live large on expireds!
+We’ve got some great expired listing letter sample templates, expired listing scripts, and more great tips to show you how to live large on expired!

 Expired listing letters are a simple and powerful marketing tool, and today I’m going to show you how to write an expired listing script that gets you leads.